-More than four options can become confusing, and it’s been proven that when a prospective client is overwhelmed with too many choices, they will usually end up deciding on the option for the lowest cost.
-This “keep it simple” rule should be observed on your website as well as in print advertising pieces such as brochures, postcards, membership literature etc. which leads into the next tip …
+More than four options can become confusing, and it’s been proven that when a customer is overwhelmed with too many choices, they will usually end up deciding on the option for the lowest cost.
+This “keep it simple” rule should be observed on your website as well as in print advertising pieces such as brochures, postcards, and membership literature which leads into the next tip…

 Educate and build trust, whenever and wherever prospects can be reached.